guydav/academic-kickstart/content/publication/davidson-orhan-lake-2024/index.md

   vision benchmark or egocentric video captured from one baby’s perspective, form categorical representations for visual stimuli depicting relations.
 Notably, the networks did not receive any explicit training on relations.
-We then analyze whether these networks recover similar patterns to ones identified in the development, such as reproducing the relative difficulty of categorizing different spatial relations and different stimulus abstractions.
+We then analyze whether these networks recover similar patterns to ones identified in development, such as reproducing the relative difficulty of categorizing different spatial relations and different stimulus abstractions.
 We find that the networks we evaluate tend to recover many of the patterns observed with the simpler relations of “above versus